bazel-contrib/rules_bazel_integration_test/README.md

 create an executable target and pass it to the [`test_runner`](/doc/rules_and_macros_overview.md#bazel_integration_test-test_runner) attribute.

-A custom test runner must support two command-line flag-value pairs: `--bazel` and `--workspace`.
+A custom test runner needs two pieces of information that can be discovered via environment
-The `--bazel` flag specifies the absolute path to the Bazel binary that should be used for the test.
+variables:

+1. Location of the Bazel binary (`BIT_BAZEL_BINARY`)
+2. Location of the workspace directory under test (`BIT_WORKSPACE_DIR`)

+The value for each environment variable is an absolute path.

-The `--workspace` flag specifies the absolute path to the child workspace directory under test.
-If the test runner exits with a non-zero exit code, it will be considered a failed test.
+The Bazel integration test framework expects a test runner to signal success by exiting with a zero exit code.
+A test runner that exits with a non-zero exit code will be considered a failed test.

 Examples of custom test runners:
 * [A custom test runner written in Swift](/examples/custom_test_runner)